IsoCort

 Those who suffer from high and low cortisol levels probably should avoid the use of IsoCort.
 Instead, investigate adaptogens that normalize cortisol levels such as ashwagandha.

 People with frequent low cortisol may also benefit from the use of licorice root as it blocks the actions of enzymes that degrade cortisol in the body.
 This helps the IsoCort and any cortisol the adrenal glands are able to make last longer.
 It may also help reduce the necessary dosage of IsoCort.
-Licorice root is considerably less expensive than IsoCort, so it may help to potentiate the effects of replacement cortisol at a small additional cost or, in some cases, even a net savings.
+Licorice root is considerably less expensive than IsoCort, so it may help to potentiate the effects of replacement cortisol.
+This may yield a savings over taking high dosages of Isocort.
+Some people with slighly low cortisol during parts of the day might even do well with just licorice root alone without IsoCort or any medications such as hydrocortisone.

 When using cortisol boosting therapies, you should periodically recheck your cortisol levels.
 As an added safeguard, check your blood pressure and body temperature multiple times per day to monitor for changes.